JFrye2Fly/threat-hunt-scenario-suspicious-rdp-login/README.md

 ### 3. Searched the `DeviceNetworkEvents` Table for LogonSuccess events to the workstation "JeffreyWindows1"

 Searched for Device Network events that resulted in LogonSuccess to this workstation.
+The IP address `50.173.17.242` is very suspicious and outside of the corporate IP range.

 **Query used to locate events:**